INTRODUCTION

 BENEFITS FOR KNEE PAIN RELIEF

-Begin by lying on your side with legs fully extended and stacked.
-Rest your head on your lower arm and place your top hand on the mat for balance.
-Exhaling, lift the top leg upward, keeping the foot flexed and the toes pointing forward.
-Pause briefly at the top, then inhale as you lower the leg back down with control.
-Avoid rotating the hip; the motion should resemble a straight hinge.
-Practising this precise method ensures Side‑Lying Leg Lifts reduce knee pain effectively while safeguarding joint integrity.
+Begin by lying on one side with your legs straight and aligned.
+Rest your head on your lower arm and place your top hand on the mat for support.
+Exhale as you lift the top leg upward, keeping your foot flexed and toes pointing forward.
+Pause briefly at the top, then inhale as you lower the leg with control.
+Avoid rotating the hip or leaning the torso forward or backwards.
+When performed mindfully, Side Lying Leg Lifts reduce knee pain and strengthen the correct muscle groups while ensuring safe joint alignment.

 COMMON MISTAKES AND HOW TO CORRECT THEM